Shanghai Hongqiao International Airport Guide (SHA)

 Most visitors hire a car with a driver (often from their hotel) on a daily or weekly basis.
 Otherwise, Angel Car Rental and Avis offer self-drive cars and cars with drivers.

-There are a number of hotels near Shanghai Hongqiao International Airport, but the majority of accommodation – including many international chains – are located closer to the city centre.
+There are a number of hotels near Shanghai Hongqiao International Airport, but the majority of accommodation – including many international chains – is located closer to the city centre.
 Many hotels offer shuttle connections, and assistance with hotel reservations is available within the terminals.